"Women aged 40 to 59 have the highest rate of depression out of any group based on age and gender in the United States."

 Support your overall health and wellness

-In addition to exercising, and in order to overcome depression, you have to do things that help you relax, reenergize you, and support your overall health and wellbeing.
-This includes following a healthy lifestyle and learning how to better manage your stress, setting realistic limits on what you’re able to do, and finding things that spark joy and fun in your everyday life.
+In addition to exercising, and in order to overcome depression, you should do things that help you relax, reenergize you, and support your overall health and wellbeing.
+This includes following a healthy lifestyle and learning how to manage your stress, setting realistic limits on what you’re able to do, and finding things that spark joy and fun in your everyday life.

 Aim for seven to eight hours of sleep each night

 This ensures that your body and your brain have enough time to rest and repair themselves.
 It also helps to balance hormones, reduce stress levels, reduce inflammation, increase energy, and decrease your risk of serious depression.
 This is not just from a physical, mechanical standpoint but also from an emotional space, you are able to relax the neurons that are always engaged in critical thinking and trying to categorize and run your world.
-When you sleep, you give your neurons a chance to hit pause and just relax.
-You can accompany good sleep with some meditation as well.
+When you sleep well, you give your neurons a chance to hit pause and just relax.

 Depression often involves sleep problems.
 So if you’re not sleeping enough, your mood is going to suffer.
 You need to find a way to sleep solidly at night.
 You can get on a better sleep schedule by adopting healthier sleep habits if you’re suffering from lack of sleep.